 See Related: Best Websites to Book Cheap Flights and Hotels

-That means Germany is far more densely populated than the United States and in proportion to its size has a bigger population than the United States.
+That means Germany is far more densely populated than the United States and, in proportion to its size, has a more significant population than the United States.
 How much more?
-Let’s do an experiment;
+Let’s experiment;

-If the United States was the same size as Germany and her population was relative to that size too, based on the current numbers of residents, the population of the United States would be under 12 million…and somehow certain folks think the United States is overcrowded!
+If the United States was the same size as Germany and its population was relative to that size too, based on the current numbers of residents, the population would be under 12 million, and somehow, certain people think the United States is overcrowded.

 See related: The German National Anthem: Das Deutschlandlied